-Any tickets or payments on behalf of other family members or friends would qualify as a taxable fringe to the employee and would be reported to UGA Payroll Department and could have an adverse effect on the employee’s W-2 form or year-end paycheck.
+Any such payments would be reported to UGA Payroll Department and could have an adverse effect on the employee’s W-2 form or year-end paycheck.
 UGA Payroll Department will determine if any of the above items reported are considered fringe benefits to the employee and the effect it will have on that employee’s W-2 or paycheck.
-The Foundation complies with UGA policy by reporting all potential fringe benefit type expenses by employee each year by November 30th.
+The Foundation complies with UGA policy by reporting all potential fringe benefit type expenses by employee each year by November 30.

 In some cases the amount considered taxable to the employee must be estimated based on percentage used for business and personal purposes, such as car allowances and reimbursements.

 Please contact the Foundation for questions regarding potential fringe benefits not listed above.

 The unit/department should follow UGA’s policy for Moving and Relocation and seek state funding first.
 All moving and relocation expenses must first be authorized by the UGA Compliance Office regardless of the funding source.
 Foundation funds may be utilized for payment of approved expenses processed through UGA systems but funded by the Foundation.

 The Foundation may pay for moving and relocation expenses as a direct reimbursement or vendor payment under the following exceptions provided a check request and all appropriate documentation is submitted and approved.